xfrancv/SCOD/README.md

 # SCOD: From Heuristics to Theory (ECCV 2024)

-This repository contains research code for the research paper: **SCOD: From Heuristics to Theory** by V.Franc, J.Paplham and D.Prusa.
+This repository contains research code for the research paper: **SCOD: From Heuristics to Theory** by V.Franc, J.Paplham and D.Prusa published at ECCV 2024.

 The code is organized into three separate repositories, each serving a distinct task necessary to reproduce the reported results.